hashintel/hash/packages/README.md

 Our [HASH](https://hash.ai/platform/hash) codebase can be found in `hash`.
 HASH is a data-driven, schema-centric, all-in-one workspace built atop the [Block Protocol](https://blockprotocol.org/).

-## `engine`

-`engine` houses the codebase of our next-generation version of [HASH Engine](https://hash.ai/platform/engine) - a versatile agent-based simulation engine written in Rust.

 ## `libs`

 `libs` contains the source code for the `deer` and `error-stack` Rust crates which will be moved to the root `libs` directory shortly.